Glentrool

 Glentrool visitor centre plaque image

 The image below shows the car park at Bruce's Stone monument.
-This car park is situated three miles east of Glentrool Visitor Centre via a good single lane road with many passing places.
+This car park is three miles east of Glentrool Visitor Centre via a good single lane road with many passing places.

 The monument is just down the path right in this image.
 The sign straight ahead is at the start of the Merrick Trail.
 The Merrick is the highest mountain in southern Scotland, so this car park is normally busy.
 There is a larger car park 300 yards back down the road.